Romeo and

 ...

-kneeling in front of Julie.)
+and kneeling in front of Julie.)
 Oh, Julie.
-My silly little kitten there
+My silly little

 LADY CAPULET: She's not dead.
 She's just